huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 hearing from you!
 ```

-That email was sent from a semiconductor manufacturing company based in Taiwan.
+It was sent from a semiconductor manufacturing company based in Taiwan.
 It's also an international company, a big one.

 After some interview process, about two months if I remembered correctly, I got the offer letter.

-Before I got this job, I've been worked as a freelancer for about 7 years, and have been writing blogs and e-books about software programming for more than 10 years.
-Although I've never asked the IT manager who recruited me, I think it's my blog posts and published e-books that helped me got this job.
+Before I got this job, I had been working as a freelancer for about 7 years, and had been writing blogs and e-books about software programming for more than 10 years.
+Although I never asked the IT manager who recruited me, I think it's my blog posts and published e-books that helped me get this job.

-Based on my skills and experiences, I thought it should be no sweat for me to be a full-time technical writer.
+Based on my skills and experiences, I thought being a full-time technical writer would be a breeze.
 Well, I was naive.

 ## What I learned

-During the three months, I've learned
+During the three months, I've learned the following things are important:

 - Communication & learning
 - English writing skill
 - Being a tester and user

+Let me explain.

 ### Communication & Learning

 Writing itself is a form of communication with readers.
 But before that, as a technical writer, I have to communicate with teams big time.

-I am a person who enjoy working and eating alone.
-Yet here I am, asking questions to collegues almost everyday.
-The team I worked with is a DevOps team, and the members are always busy developing, deploying, or fixing something.
-Sometimes I just felt that I should not distrub them, but I have to.
+I am a person who enjoys working and dining alone.
+Yet here I am, asking questions to colleagues almost everyday.
+The team I collaborate with is a DevOps team, and its members are always busy developing, deploying, or fixing something.
+Sometimes I just felt that I shouldn't distrub them, but I must.
 After all, if I don't understand it, I can't write a good document for it.

-In addition, the first documentation project that assigned to me is all about data center management, which is totally new to me.
-I have to learn many terms so that I can understand what my collegues were talking about, and ask questions such as how this feature works, what are those fields for, where I can find relevant information..., etc. The process of gathering information is just like putting together a puzzle.
+In addition, my first documentation project was all about data center management, which was entirely new territory for me.
+I have to learn many terms to comprehend what my colleagues were discussing, and ask questions such as how this feature works, what are those fields for, where I can find relevant information..., etc. The process of gathering information was just like putting together a puzzle.

-I'm not complaining here.
-Just stat the fact that it was quite a challenge to me.
+I'm not complaining; just saying that it was quite a challenge.
 The old dog has to play new tricks.
-So keep learning is also essential for this job.
+So keep learning is essential for this job.

-After three months, I can see that my communication with teams is getting better.
-Some members start awaring that they should let me know when a new feature is being designed or implemented, so that I can keep up with their pace.
+After three months, I felt that my communication with the team is getting better.
+Some team members start awaring that they should inform me when new features are being designed or implemented, so that I can keep up with their pace.

 ## English Writing Skill

-The second thing I learned is that I need to improve my English writing skill as fast as I can.
+The second thing I learned is that I need to improve my English writing skill as quickly as possible.

 In the first two months, I was writing documents in Chinese.
-Then one day, my supervisor told me that his boss prefers English documents.
-Since that day, I started writing documents in English, and soon realized that my English writing skills were far from sufficient.
+Then, one day, my supervisor told me that his boss prefers English documents.
+Since that day, I started writing documents in English and soon realized that my English writing skills were far from sufficient.

 Yes, there are AI translation tools that I can use for translating Chinese text to English.
 But the translation process still takes time.
 Obviously, it's best if I can think in English and write in English fluently.
-However, when I write in English, it's a slow and painful process to me.
-I kept scratching my head trying to find appropriate words, and I am not confident with the sentences I wrote.
+However, when I write in English, it's a slow and challenging process to me.
+I kept scratching my head, trying to find appropriate words, and I lack confidence in the sentences I write.

-That's the reason I start writing blog posts in English.
-Although it's slow and painful to me, I think it's just a process and I have to go through this stage until I get used to it, and be able to write correct English fast enough.
+That's the reason I started writing blog posts in English.
+Although it's a slow and challenging process for me, I think it's just a stage I have to go through until I get used to it and can write correct English quickly enough.

 ## Being a Tester and a User

-Yes, I'm also a tester and user, at least a part of it.
+Yes, I'm also a tester and a user, at least in part.
 Just as mentioned earlier, if I don't understand it, I can't write a good document for it.
 So before I can write the document, I have to be a tester and a user.

-Because of this, I was not only asking questions, but also be able to provide suggestions for development teams, such as bug reports, UI/UX improvement suggestions, wording..., etc. I think it's a positive feedback loop that can help both the product and the documentation.
-Sometimes my suggestions were ignored or not accepted by the team, that's no big deal.
-I understand that sometimes people are too busy to care about tiny little things.
-Just move on and keep writing.
+Because of this, I was not only asking questions but also be able to provide suggestions to development teams, such as bug reports, UI/UX improvement suggestions, wording..., etc. I think it's a positive feedback loop that can benefit both the product and the documentation.
+Sometimes my suggestions were ignored or not accepted by the team, but that's not a big deal.
+I understand that sometimes people are too busy to care about the little things.
+I just move on and keep writing.

 ## Types of Documents